OpenCilk/infrastructure/DEVELOPER_NOTES.md

 fi
 ```

-This `reduce-script` uses the new pass manager to invoke the
+This script uses the new pass manager to invoke the
 `simple-loop-unswitch` loop pass with MemorySSA enabled:

 ```sh
 #!/bin/bash